A Causal Framework for Non-Linear Quantum Mechanics: The Framework

 The existence of stationary states has key implications for the stability of the theory - it ensures that the theory has stable ground states and prevents runaway violations of energy conservation.
 To see this, observe that the probability densities of stationary states are independent of time.
 The non-linear terms that appear in their time evolution are time independent.
 This time translation invariance implies that the energies of these states are conserved.
 This is reassuring as these are the only states of the theory that have a well defined energy.
 A general state that is a linear combination of these stationary states will have time dependent probability densities and the non-linear terms that govern their evolution are time dependent.
 The energy of these states, as measured by the non-linear Hamiltonian, is not conserved.
 This is not surprising since these states do not actually have a well defined energy.
 However, even though the energy of the state is not conserved, one does not expect disastrous runaway violations of energy conservation since the system possesses a ground state.
 In linear quantum mechanics this is proven by constructing a positive definite conserved energy functional - namely, the expectation value of the stress energy tensor.
 This stress tensor is obtained from a time translation invariant Lagrangian.

-We show that an actual conserved energy can be constructed for this non-linear modification.
+One can show that an actual conserved energy can be constructed for this non-linear modification.
 Instead of the one particle equation, we use the underlying field theory where energy conservation is trivial to show via Noether's Theorem.
-Because we are in the Heisenberg picture, the state $|\chi\rangle$ does not transform under time translations.
-Thus, under a general translation $x^\mu \rightarrow x^\mu + a^\mu$, the field plus background transforms as

-and thus translation invariance is manifest and the Noether procedure can generate a conserved energy-momentum tensor, albeit one that depends on the normalized expectation value of $\phi$.
-Thus some of the conserved energy can be seen to be stored in the background field and in general (as we will see examples later) can move between dynamic fields and the background
+This is because the integrand in \eqref{NLAction} that is used to obtain the theory is time translation invariant.
+It thus possesses a conserved energy.
+This conserved energy depends on the normalized expectation value of $\phi$.
+Thus some of the conserved energy can be seen to be stored in the background field and in general (as we will see examples later) can move between dynamic fields and the background.